the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-Avoid this method as well, as it will clutter your constructor over time.
+Avoid this approach as well, as it will clutter your constructor over time.
 The constructor is only there to instantiate your class with all its properties, so the business logic of class methods should be defined outside the constructor.

 {title="Code Playground",lang=javascript}
 ~~~~~~~~